DorianoB/Project01-Phase01/README.md

 # Project01-Phase01 Academy Xi School

-The Project01-Phase01 Academy Xi School is a simple webapplication about a small coffe shop called, "The Green Leaf" with some dropdown menus, pictures and a submit form to keep up to date with the latest news off the Cafe.
+The Project01-Phase01 Academy Xi School is a simple webapplication about a small Restaurant/Coffe shop called, "The Green Leaf" with some dropdown menus, pictures and a submit form to keep up to date with the latest news off the Restaurant.

 ## Table of Contents